Sign In Register

 Healthcare Facilities387

-Stockton has an average annual temperature of 53°F (12°C).
+Stockton experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 30°F in January while summers reach 76°F in July.
-Annual precipitation is 50.4 inches.
-The area enjoys 271 sunny days per year.
+The area gets 271 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.4 inches (wetter than the 38-inch national average).
+The area receives 13.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 191 feet.

 Temperature